TenzDelek/Backend-learning/README.md

 so to refresh the token we have to creata end point to do so

 #database
-usually when we try to write query related to database we use await and async as database is in other continent
+usually when we try to write query related to database we use await and async as database is in other continent(model)

 # AGGREGATION PIPELINE
 pipeline is basically like chaining (stages)